zendframework/zend-expressive-swoole/docs/book/v2/async-tasks.md

 The two events are:

-- `onTask`/`task`, which will define the code for handling tasks.
+- `task`, which will define the code for handling tasks.
-- `onFinish`/`finish`, which will execute when a task has completed.
+- `finish`, which will execute when a task has completed.

 ### Registering the Handlers

-The signature for the `onTask` event handler is:
+The signature for the `task` event handler is:

 ```php
 function (